pskfyi/minecraft-outlander-modpack/pack/design.md

 5. **Integration** – As much as it makes sense, mods should be integrated with one another.
 This will involve both mods which have built-in integrations and modded recipes to create integrations.

+6. **Convenience** - Except when another design pillar requires it, the pack and progress within it should as much as possible reduce tedium and grind, and should provide helpful shortcuts for common tasks.
+The pack should respect the player's time.